-If there is no restriction on $\lambda$ ( $\lambda \ge 0$ ), the solution to Equation (4) represents constant returns to scale (Seiford and Thrall, 1990).
+If there is no restriction on λ ($\lambda \ge 0$), the solution to Equation (4) represents constant returns to scale (Seiford and Thrall, 1990).
 Constant returns to scale (CRS) imply that a given increase in inputs would result in a proportionate increase in outputs and the feasible region of the envelopment problem becomes a conical hull.
-A restriction on $\lambda$ ( $\lambda = 1$ ) leads to no condition on the allowable returns to scale (VRS).
+A restriction on λ ($\lambda = 1$) leads to no condition on the allowable returns to scale, also called variable returns to scale (VRS).
 Under this condition, the performance frontier line or hyperplanes are not then restricted to pass through the origin (Charnes et al., 1994).
 An increase in inputs may not result in a proportionate increase in outputs in this case.
 Due to convexity, the efficient DMUs form a convex hull on which all inefficient points are projected.